A recent weekend in Marseille turned my perception of the city inside out. Now I can’t wait to return.

 Hôtel de Ville – Just a walk by is fine, but don’t miss seeing the bust of Louis XIV above the door.

-Les Goudes – Just out of town from the city of Marseilles, this small village is packed over the weekend, but the coves and views of the calanques are worth the drive.
+Les Goudes – Just out of town from the city of Marseille, this small village is packed over the weekend, but the coves and views of the calanques are worth the drive.

 For more about Marseille: